StreamFab All-In-One

 Allow or update CDM:

 - In Chrome, put chrome://components into the URL bar.
-Find Widevine Content Decryption Module and click "Check for update."
+Find the Widevine Content Decryption Module and click "Check for update".

 - In Firefox, type about:addons into the URL bar.
-Then, in the "Plugins" section, make sure that Widevine Content Decryption Module is set to "Always Activate."
+Then, in the "Plugins" section, make sure that the Widevine Content Decryption Module is set to "Always Activate".

-- Version and architecture of the browser: Make sure your browser is up to current.
+- Version and architecture of the browser: Make sure your browser is up-to-date.
 When running emulated x86 browsers, some systems, like Windows on ARM, may also have problems with DRM.

 - Loosen up on privacy settings: Some very strong ad-blockers or privacy plugins that restrict JavaScript or "fingerprinting" can stop the CDM from loading or running by mistake.
 Try turning them off for a while to see if playback starts again.